AT A GLANCE

 2. POSITIONING CX AS A PERMANENT ENDEAVOUR, NOT A CHANGE PROGRAM

 A customer experience program accumulates endless and consistent activities across the organization.
 That’s why framing the CX like a temporary project and not having a change management component could jeopardize its success and sustainability.

 Why does it happen?
 CX is a marathon, not a sprint.
 Ideally every CX should start with a small scope.
 As organizational awareness increases, the program could be scaled up.
 Instead, many organizations intend to do everything at once without sizing the needed effort.
 That eventually causes the collective mindset to slip into “one-time delivery” of initiatives.

 “Planning for change is not difficult; simplifying and interpreting the change is.”

 What can be done?
 CX strategy depends on two things: changing the mindset of the organization and collectively adapting to delivering the desired experience.

 At the onset, the leadership should communicate the CX vision and mission across the organization, articulating clear expectations from the workforce.

 Engaging the hearts and minds of employees is crucial.
 But to achieve organizational transformation, a cultural-change model like ADKAR or Kotter must be in place.
-In that scenario, people could become champions, promoting the right customer-centric behaviour -not only once but always.
+In that scenario, people could become champions, promoting the right customer-centric behavior, not only once, but always.
 Only then can an organization sustain its CX efforts.